Advertiser Disclosure

 Thousand Trails Yosemite Lakes cabin view

-Cabins may offer a better experience than we’d get at a hotel.
-At Yosemite Lakes, we got to grill burgers with a view.
+Cabins sometimes offer a better experience than hotels.
+At Yosemite Lakes, we grilled burgers with a view.

 The real value of the Cabin Pass is cabin stays at destinations where we’d otherwise need to pay for a hotel room.
-Those bookings have been more challenging to achieve because we have to align our travel dates with what Thousand Trails has available.
+Knowing our lodging costs are covered, we’ve built family trips around Thousand Trails campground locations.
+Those bookings can sometimes be challenging to achieve because we have to align our travel dates with what Thousand Trails has available.
 That can be a tall order at popular destinations with limited availability that might not align with when we can travel or when flight prices are low.

 With flights or longer road trips, it’s not as easy as hopping in the car for a few weekend nights at a nearby campground when Thousand Trails has an opening.
-But we have upcoming out-of-state trips booked with Thousand Trails, saving us hundreds on what we would have spent on hotel stays.
+Still, we’ve saved thousands on out-of-state trips booked with Thousand Trails compared to what we would have spent on hotel stays.
+And with a kitchen in all the cabins we’ve stayed in, we’ve reduced food costs by making some of our meals.

 The most significant limitation is there aren’t Thousand Trails Cabin Pass locations everywhere we want to go.
-Locations are in 25 states, which is pretty good but not nationwide.
-It’s not like we can completely eliminate hotel costs using the Cabin Pass — it’s entirely location- and availability-dependent.
+They are in 25 states, which is pretty good but not nationwide.
+It’s not like we can entirely eliminate hotel costs using the Cabin Pass — it’s location- and availability-dependent.

 Bottom Line:

-The Cabin Pass can offer savings on lodging, but it’s not realistic to cover all of your potential lodging costs using the pass.
+The Cabin Pass can offer lodging savings, but it’s unrealistic to use the pass to cover all your potential lodging costs.

 Is the Cabin Pass Worth It?

-Since I purchased my Cabin Pass, we’ve stayed at a cabin about once per month for an average of 3 nights.
-Let’s say for all of those nights, we would have paid $150 to stay at a hotel instead.
-If we were to do a 3-night stay ($450 value) every month, that works out to $5,400 annually.
+The first year I purchased my Cabin Pass, we stayed 45 nights, close to once per month, for an average of nearly 4 nights per stay.
+Let’s say for all of those nights we would have paid $150 to stay at a hotel instead.
+If we were to do a 4-night stay ($600 value) every month, that would be $7,200 annually.

 Bottom Line: